johannest/main-app/README.md

 There is an example how to share data between the `main-app` and `component1-app` using React Context:  [PersonContext.tsx](frontend%2FPersonContext.tsx) Note!
 This is just example and usually not the most optimal way to share the state.

+* The component1-app module: https://github.com/johannest/component1-app
+* The component2-app module: https://github.com/johannest/component2-app

 This example project is shared in its own GitHub repository.
-See also the example project using multi-module Maven approach and single GitHub repository:
+See also the example project using a multi-module Maven approach and single GitHub repository: https://github.com/johannest/hilla-react-multi-module

 ## Running the application